mstephen19/threadz/README.md

 // index.ts
 import api from './declarations';

-(async () => {
 // Each of these operations is happening on a separate thread await api.workers.logMessage('threadz is awesome');
 await api.workers.helloWorld();

 // The return value of a worker function is a promise of
 // the return value of the original declaration function
 // it corresponds to.
 const data = await api.workers.returnSum(4, 5)

 console.log(data) // -> 9
-})()
 ```

 ### Methods & properties